sensebox/sensebox-mailer/README.md

 # sensebox-mailer

 This project is the mailer used by the [openSenseMap-API](https://github.com/sensebox/openSenseMap-API) and other services in the openSenseMap stack.
-It it written in Golang and thus can be compiled into a single binary.
+It is written in Golang and thus can be compiled into a single binary.

 ## Development